BIKASH1002/Smart-Outreach-Tool/README.md

 **3) Formatting the Extracted Data to JSON:**

-The extracted job data is converted into a JSON structure to organize it efficiently.
+The extracted job data is converted into a `JSON` structure to organize it efficiently.
 This JSON serves as the basis for generating the email content.

 **4) Integrating Portfolio Links with Vector Store:**

-A vector store is used to match relevant portfolio links from the user’s profile or stored projects, ensuring the generated email highlights these links effectively.
+- A vector store (in our case **Chromadb**) is used to match relevant portfolio links from the user’s profile or stored projects, ensuring the generated email highlights these links effectively.

-The portfolio links are retrieved from the vector store and injected into the email content.
+- The portfolio links are retrieved from the vector store and injected into the email content.

 **5) A/B Testing via LLM:**

-If the user enables A/B testing, the LLM generates two variations of the email based on the JSON data:
+If the user enables `A/B testing`, the LLM generates two variations of the email based on the JSON data:

 - `Variation A`: A formal email style focusing on efficiency and professionalism.